 On the other hand, if your bath bombs are too crumbly and not holding their shape, you will need to add a little bit more water.
 Also, make sure when you are packing the molds that there are no air pockets.
 You want to pack them tightly so it sets into a nice, hard, solid ball.

-Harry Potter Coding Fun Pack For STEAM Powered Family Members
+Harry Potter Coding Fun Pack

 We LOVE Harry Potter and as a special thanks we are offering a free limited time offer of a Harry Potter Inspired Coding Fun pack.
 Learn coding like the wizards do!
 This is a special offer for STEAM Powered Family newsletter members, join now!